Us-manArshad/it-dashboard-challenge/README.md

 OPEN_AGENCY  | *Number for which agency you wan to scrap the agency investment table, and download the PDF's*

 ### [task.py](https://github.com/Us-manArshad/it-dashboard-challenge/blob/master/task.py)
-It will initialize the [it_dashboard.py](https://github.com/Us-manArshad/it-dashboard-challenge/blob/master/it_dashboard.py) object and call the required functions to perform the challenge.
+It will initialize the ITDashboard from [it_dashboard.py](https://github.com/Us-manArshad/it-dashboard-challenge/blob/master/it_dashboard.py) instance and call the required functions to perform the challenge.

 ### [it_dashboard.py](https://github.com/Us-manArshad/it-dashboard-challenge/blob/master/it_dashboard.py)